abaynew-guadie/alx-low_level_programming/0x10-variadic_functions/README.md

-function that returns the sum of all its parameters.
+function that prints numbers, followed by a new line.